ordinals-wallet/ordinals-collections/README.md

 ]
 ```

-Artists can assign unqiue traits to ordinals with `attributes`
+Artists can assign unique traits to ordinals with `attributes`

 ```
 [